Manihot carthaginensis subsp. glaziovii: Uses

 The tree cassava was used a source of rubber, instead of Hevea brasiliensis throughout the world.
 The plant is introduced largely in the world, but now it is classified as one of the highly invasive plant of the world.

-Scientists found various enzymatic and inhibitory activities of tree cassava, which have insecticidal and anti-fungal proteins extracted from the latex of the plant.
-These proteins are effective against insects such as cowpea weevil, and fungi like Colletotrichum gloesporioides, Fusarium solani and Macrophomina phaseolina.

-It could be used as graft shoot in a rootstock of edible cassava and increase 10 times the yield per acre.
+This species is useful in cassava breeding because it is a wild relative.
+Several quantitative trait loci (QTLs) are known to be usable or in use for introgression into cultivated cassava.
+This includes those for cassava brown streak disease resistance found by Abaca et al., 2013 and four found by Nzuki et al., 2017.

 Invasiveness

 The species is invasive in New Caledonia.